pippinmole/Unity-Game-Modding/README.md

 > `Oxide.YourGame` directory provides examples for what each class should look like.

 After writing your own Oxide.YourGame, build the project.
 Navigate to `obj > Release` and copy `Oxide.YourGame.dll`, `Oxide.Core`, `Oxide.CSharp`, `Oxide.MySql`, `Oxide.References`, `Oxide.SQlite` and `Oxide.Unity` to `/Game_Data/Managed/`.
-> You should be able to confirm your DLL is loaded, along with any error messages, by navigating to `oxide > logs`

-> For more examples on how to extend your Oxide.YourGame.dll, you can use dnSpy or other DLL inspection tools to view [Oxide.Rust](https://umod.org/games/rust)

 ### Patching Assembly-CSharp
 1. Download OxidePatcher.exe by clicking [this link](https://github.com/OxideMod/Oxide.Patcher/releases/download/latest/OxidePatcher.exe)